left click for Español

 Ballet folklórico - traditional Mexican folk dancing - has become a defining element of Mexican popular culture at the national and international levels.
 Although its history is chaotic, ballet folklórico has successfully carved itself a niche in the Mexican psyche.
 Ballet folklórico is not any one particular style of dance, but rather, an amalgamation reflecting the regional and ethnic diversity of Mexico.
 Indeed, the term encompasses all of the various traditional regional dances.
 Thus, the incorporation of ballet folklórico into popular culture cannot be traced to a specific event, but, rather, is the result of the converging forces of nationalism, mestizaje and indigenismo.

-We will be starting our third year of Ballet Folklorico dance group at St. Mary Star of the Sea School this Fall and we would like to know if anyone is interested in helping shape up the program for the 2017-2018 school year.
+We will be starting our fifth year of Ballet Folklorico dance group at St. Mary Star of the Sea School this Fall and we would like to know if anyone is interested in helping shape up the program for the 2019-2020 school year.

 LEGO® bricks are naturally engaging to students of all ages.
 When they are introduced to children they boost motivation.
 It’s through this active, engaged experience that LEGO blocks help your child to lay the foundation for lifelong learning.
 The hands-on creativity and solutions ignite children’s natural desire to explore and discover.
 They indirectly will learn subjects like language, math, science, technology, and engineering.
 The LEGO experience will help improve and developing their 21st-century skills, like problem solving, working together and communication.